-With our Monster Hunter Now monsters guide, you can prepare for some of these scenarios.
+With our Monster Hunter Now monsters guide, you can prepare to meet a whole host of brilliant beasts.
 Have you been ruminating that your recent trips to work need more excitement?
 How about if a Kulu-Ya-Ku added some color to your day, by attempting to steal the ticket machine at your local bus station?
-Still not enough chaos in your life?
 Would you be happier if you spotted an inflated Paolumu attempting to steal eggs from a tree in your local park (again)?
 How about if that same Barroth somehow laid claim to the local construction site for the third time this month?
-Great!

 The Anjanath is a relentless brute wyvern that saw its debut in Monster Hunter: World and is known for ruining a majority of lesser-ranked missions.
 This aggressive beast cares not for what you are doing or why – if you get in its way, you’re in for a world of fiery, percussive pain.